daattali/daattali.github.io/projects.md

 ## Talks

-- Podcast interview for the R-Podcast: [Episode 16: Interview with Dean Attali](https://r-podcast.org/posts/the-r-podcast-episode-16-interview-with-dean-attali.html)
+- Podcast interviews for the R-Podcast: [Episode 16: Interview with Dean Attali](https://r-podcast.org/posts/the-r-podcast-episode-16-interview-with-dean-attali.html) and [Episode 19](https://r-podcast.org/episode/019-talking-shiny-at-rstudio-conf-with-barbara-borges-and-dean-attali/)
 - Invited as main speaker at the 1st Shiny Developer Conference: [Video](https://deanattali.com/shinyjs-shinydevcon-2016/) and [presentation slides](http://bit.ly/shinyjs-slides) from my talk about shinyjs.
 - Shorter talk at useR 2016 also about shinyjs: [video](https://deanattali.com/shinyjs-user-2016/) and [slides](http://bit.ly/shinyjs-slides-useR2016).